metadriverse/metadrive/documentation/source/config_system.rst

     - :code:`is_multi_agent` (bool = False): set this to True if in multi-agent training (default to True in MA)
     - :code:`allow_respawn` (bool = False): whether allow (default to True in MA)
     - :code:`delay_done` (int = 0): how many environmental steps for the agent to stay static as an obstacle after it is terminated (default to 25 in MA)
     - :code:`horizon` (int = None): The maximum length of each episode.
-Set to None to remove constraint. (default to 1000 in MA, see :ref:`Multi-agent Environments`)
+Set to None to remove constraint. (default to 1000 in MA, see :ref:`rl_environments:Multi-agent Environments`)